AlexMa011/edgeBoxes-Cpp-version/README.md

 If you want to see the pic immediately, set the showpic para to be 1.
-The output bbox infomation in stored in output folder as csv format.
-The picture result with bbox and orientation is stored in output folder.
+The result image is stored in output folder.

-The csv file contains five column: the first two is the left corner coordinates, the next two is width and height and the last one is scores.
-And the boxes is stored in score order from high to low.

 Tools folder contains function for image processing.
 The parameters.cpp file contains function about loading model, type conversion and initialize